-Check out our handy 'Goodwood Revival Fashion Guide' for tips, help and further information to guide you on your way to one of the most amazing vintage events of the year!
+We get clothing advice requests all the time for Goodwood Revival.
+So we made this handy 'Goodwood Revival Fashion Guide' for dressing tips and further information to help you on your way to one of the most amazing vintage events of the year!

 We are regularly asked 'What can i wear to Goodwood Revival?'...

-This iconic event attracts thousands of visitors from all over the world and whilst it is known for vintage and classic motorsports - it's also known for it's fashion.
-It really is an excuse to dress-up in the vintage inspired fashions and style of the period covered (1940s, 50s & 1960s).
+It really is an excuse to dress-up in the vintage inspired fashions and style of the period covered; 1940s, 1950s & 1960s (although there are many who choose to 1920s and 30s too!.
 Since we have been attending the evernt now for 8 years, have a stall there and have dressed many attendees - we thought this guide would help many of you on your way!

 1940s fashion is much more versatile than you may initially think.
 The 1940s to many will bring to mind the glamour of the 40s Pin Up - but there is so much more to try out from this period and it's a very flattering look.
 We have the practical styles of the wartime Land Army Girls - high waist trousers and masculine blouses.
 Then there are the ultra feminine 1940s tea dance dresses in floral prints, wedge shoes and brogues.
 Dont forget the high glamour of the film noir styles from the 1940s too.